jjnether/obsidian_backup/jnetherton/DA/Active Orders/125287 - West River Electric.md

 - ensure lockout kicking out of auto is rising edge of lockout
 - Will system still work if one control is in group 1 and another is in group 2?
 	- add some kind of check for this
+	- same check for auto/manual return and preferred/non-preferred, both are preferred?